 The International Organization for Standardization (ISO) is an independent, non-governmental international organization and certification body with more than 167 members.
 The goal of the ISO is to create voluntary international standards that help companies evaluate and improve current processes.
 ISO has been creating and evolving standards for more than 70 years, helping companies stay up-to-date with changing market trends.

 While these standards are voluntary, they’ve often considered industry best practices — as a result, it’s often worth conducting an ISO audit to see how your business stacks up.
+For QA Managers, Quality Directors, and Lead Auditors, ISO audits serve as a critical mechanism for validating that quality management systems are functioning as intended and delivering measurable improvements in quality KPIs such as non-conformance rates, audit completion rates, and time to resolution.

 What is an ISO Audit?